-SHUTTERSTOCK, INC. Annual Meeting of Stockholders June 2, 2022
+SHUTTERSTOCK, INC. Annual Meeting of Stockholders June 6, 2024 This proxy is solicited by the board of directors of Shutterstock, Inc.

-The undersigned stockholder(s) of Shutterstock, Inc. (the "Company") hereby appoint(s) Jarrod Yahes and Colleen Kearney or any of them, as proxies, each with the power to appoint his or her substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of common stock of Company that the stockholder(s) is/ are entitled to vote at the Annual Meeting of Stockholders (the "2022 Annual Meeting") to be held at 10:00 AM ET on Thursday, June 2, 2022 and at any adjournment or postponement thereof.
-The 2022 Annual Meeting will be held virtually.
-In order to attend the meeting, you must register at http://viewproxy.com/shutterstock/2022/htype.asp by 11:59 PM ET on May 30, 2022.
-On the day of the 2022 Annual Meeting, if you have properly registered, you may enter the meeting by clicking on the link provided and the password you received via email in your registration confirmations.
-Further instructions on how to attend and vote at the 2022 Annual Meeting are contained in the Proxy Statement in the sections titled "Attending the 2022 Annual Meeting" and "Voting Information".
+The undersigned stockholder(s) of Shutterstock, Inc. (the "Company") hereby appoint(s) Jarrod Yahes and Colleen Kearney or either of them, as proxies, each with the power to appoint his or her substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of common stock of Company that the stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders (the "2024 Annual Meeting") to be held at 10:00 AM ET on Thursday, June 6, 2024 and at any adjournment or postponement thereof.
+The 2024 Annual Meeting will be held virtually.
+On the day of the meeting, visit www.virtualshareholdermeeting.com/SSTK2024 to log into the virtual meeting website.
+You may start logging into the virtual meeting starting at 9:45 a.m.
+Eastern Time, using your 16 digit control number provided on the reverse side of this form.
+The meeting will begin promptly at 10:00 a.m.
+Eastern Time.
+If you encounter any difficulties accessing the virtual meeting, please call the technical support number that will be posted on the Virtual Shareholder Meeting log in page.
+Further instructions on how to attend and vote at the 2024 Annual Meeting are contained in the Proxy Statement in the section titled "Questions and Answers About the Proxy Materials and the 2024 Annual Meeting".

 THIS PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED IN THE MANNER DIRECTED BY THE UNDERSIGNED STOCKHOLDER(S).
-IF NO DIRECTION IS GIVEN, THIS PROXY WILL BE VOTED "FOR ALL" ON PROPOSAL 1, "FOR" PROPOSALS 2, 3 AND 4 AND IN ACCORDANCE WITH THE DISCRETION OF THE PROXIES ON ANY OTHER MATTERS AS MAY PROPERLY COME BEFORE THE 2022 ANNUAL MEETING.
+IF NO DIRECTION IS GIVEN, THIS PROXY WILL BE VOTED "FOR ALL" ON PROPOSAL 1 AND "FOR" ON PROPOSALS 2, 3 AND 4 AND IN ACCORDANCE WITH THE DISCRETION OF THE PROXIES ON ANY OTHER MATTERS AS MAY PROPERLY COME BEFORE THE 2024 ANNUAL MEETING.